HyperviewHQ/hyperview_docs/documentation/user-guide/search/index.md

 :class: border-black
 ```

 The Advanced Search page is also accessible from the Search panel (*Search → Advanced*).
-Unlike Quick Search, matches for Advanced Search queries only appear once you press Enter.
 Search results appear in a grid, allowing to perform relevant actions such as Export and Bulk Delete.
 Double-clicking a matching asset opens its Dashboard.

 ```{image} /user-guide/search/media/as.png
 :class: border-black